Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

 \subsubsection{Romanian SSDLC methodology}

-In 2021 National Cyber Security Directorate of Romania published a paper ``Security in SDLC – Secure Software Development Lifecycle~\cite{isaca}.
-We briefly call it the SSDLC methodology.
-Generally, this methodology is similar to Microsoft~\cite{microsoftsdl}, SAFECode~\cite{safecode2018}, and Malaysia~\cite{malaysia2015}; it does not contain any security practices distinct from these methodologies.
+In 2021, National Cyber Security Directorate of Romania published a paper ``Security in SDLC – Secure Software Development Lifecycle~\cite{isaca}, which we will refer to as the SSDLC methodology.
+This methodology shares similarities with Microsoft~\cite{microsoftsdl}, SAFECode~\cite{safecode2018}, and Malaysia~\cite{malaysia2015} methodology, as it does not introduce any distinct security practices.

-In this section, we have considered the secure software development practices in the methodologies created by governments.
+In this section, we have focused on secure software development practices within government-created methodologies.
 Next, the methodologies published by scientific researchers are discussed.